Ams1078/northstar-analytics-platform/README.md

 ### 5. Attribution Laboratory

-The Attribution Lab was built as an analytical sandbox.

-Rather than relying on a single attribution methodology, it allows multiple attribution models to be compared side by side, helping demonstrate how different methodologies change marketing performance and investment decisions.
+The Attribution Lab explores a single question: how much does the attribution model itself change the business decision?

+Six industry attribution models can be compared side by side, evaluating behavioral fit, operational trust, portfolio alignment, and the downstream business impact of switching methodology.
+The same underlying data, viewed through six different lenses, produces six different vendor rankings and six different budget conclusions.

+Rather than declaring one model correct, the lab explains why the models disagree and what those differences mean for marketing investment.
+Concepts such as Behavioral Fit, Operational Trust, and Overall Fit exist to make an attribution choice defensible rather than arbitrary.

 ![NorthStar Attribution Lab: attribution model discovery, portfolio fit scoring, and business impact comparison](assets/05-attribution-lab.png)